Script task API

-The platform provides the ability to create logic for script tasks (handlers) from within Eximee Designer.
+The platform provides the ability to create handler script task logic from Eximee Designer.
 The process designer only needs to write the handler logic and attach it in the process.

 Creating a script task

 We can create and edit script tasks using the Eximee Designer application.
-To do this, in the Library module select the Script tasks:
+To do this, in the module Library select the tab Script tasks:

-A detailed description of creating scripts is available in: Script tasks.
+A detailed description of script creation is available in: Script tasks.

 The script retrieves the variable with the identifier "testVariable", multiplies it by itself, and assigns the result to a new variable "result":